 Welcome to your new Brailliant™ BI 20X Braille display.

 This user guide provides instructions for orientation, usage, navigation, and updating of the device.
-For more information please refer to the Brailliant BI 20X product page on the HumanWare website or call you nearest HumanWare supplier.
+For more information please refer to the Brailliant BI 20X product page on the HumanWare website or call your nearest HumanWare supplier.

 In the Box